m-abdelwahab/email-agent-workshop/README.md

 - Click “Add Trigger”
 - Choose the `processRecentEmails` function
 - Select type of time based trigger to be “Minutes Timer” and have it run every minute

+and that's it!
+Your Google Apps Script is now set up to forward emails to your webhook endpoint.